 Williams falsely checked the box that indicates “No.”

-Williams committed this fraud to conceal existing and planned extensive fraud that he had devised, using his ignorant cousins VICTIM J.E & VICTIM B.J, who now admit partial complicity, to quickly create hundreds of thousands of dollars of “profit” on distressed, long-vacant buildings.
+Williams committed this fraud to conceal existing and planned extensive fraud that he had devised, using his ignorant cousins VICTIM 1 & VICTIM 2, who now admit partial complicity, to quickly create hundreds of thousands of dollars of “profit” on distressed, long-vacant buildings.